R100001/Programming-Massively-Parallel-Processors/Performance-Tests-NvBench/mat_mat_mul/README.md

 ### Comparison

-Both tiles approaches (square and rectangular tiles) have a better memory bandwidth utilization than the basic approach.
+Both tiles approaches (square and rectangular tiles) have worse memory bandwidth utilization than the basic approach.

+A reason for this might be the added complexity of the tiled kernels.
+The kernels indroduce a lot of branches and synchronization points.
+This might cause the tiled kernels to be slower than the basic approach.

-However we can see that all kernels have very low memory bandwidth utilization.
-This shows that the kernel is compute bound and not memory bound.
+All kernels however have very low memory bandwidth utilization.
+This means that the kernels are memory bound.
+There is a lot of room for improvement.

 ---